 Yes!
 Take a look at this infographic all about winter driving.

 All dorm buildings are equipped with laundry and ironing facilities.
-We use On-My-Way for dry cleaning.
-Drop-off and pick-up is at the school and charged as per the company’s rates.
+The school works with a dry cleaner company.
+Drop-off and pick-up are at the school and are charged as per the company’s rates.
 There is a service provided by the schools for the cleaning of Service and Kitchen uniforms.

 Keep an eye out for entrepreneurial students offering extra services, such as ironing for a fee!

-We have about five active clubs this 2018 semester (Student Governance Association (SGA), Wine club, Green club, Les Roches Gives Back and Art society) and many sports teams including football, rugby, volleyball, basketball and cricket.
+We have about five active clubs this semester (Student Governance Association (SGA), Wine club, Green club, Les Roches Gives Back, Art Society, Speakers club, and Culinary club) and many sports teams including football, rugby, volleyball, basketball, and cricket.
 We’ll happily help you start a new club or team if it’s feasible and interest is there.

-You’ll need to officially put forward your show or stall and it needs to be selected by the organising group of students.
+You’ll need to officially put forward your show or stall and it needs to be selected by the organizing group of students.

 Check out our guide on Substance Abuse.

 So there you have it, the 34 most common questions new Les Roches students have before they start.
 All answered.
-If you have any other questions, we’d love to help – call us on+41 21 989 26 44 or email email@example.com – and see you soon!
+If you have any other questions, we’d love to help – call us at +41 21 989 26 44 or email email@example.com – and see you soon!